Ziggeo/ziggeo-wordpress-plugin/readme.txt

 == Upgrade notice ==

+= 2.4.1 =
+* Note: Please check changelog for 2.4 if you are updating from older version
+* Moved some functions to resolve the issue where people using bbPress would have an error instead of toolbar shown.

+== Changelog ==

 = 2.4 =
 * Added support for do_shortcodes() for all core template types
 * New constant used when shortcodes are run ZIGGEO_SHORTCODE_RUN allowing you to check for the same (since some actions and hooks might be sending you different info or will not fire).